amnuxoll/EpSem/src/readme.txt

     }
 }

 When writing tests, nest them in the "tests" package in a directory structure that reflects the source code structure of the rest of the project.
+For example, if you have just created: src/agents/foo/FooAgent.java and you want to write a test for it you would create this file: src/tests/agents/foo/FooAgentTest.java

-There exists an Assertions class that contains a variety of static assertion methods.
+tests.Assertions contains a variety of static assertion methods.
 Use these and if an assertion does not exist for what you need, add it here and ensure it throws the correct AssertionFailedException.

 There is a test runner class called EpSemTestRunner that takes a single argument.
 If this argument is a directory, then